SelmaNdapanda/hello-rails-back-end/README.md

 # 📖 Hello Rails Back-end <a name="about-project"></a>

-**Hello Rails Back-end** is a demo Rails project where I used js-building gem to integrate Webpack/React & Redux with rails
+**Hello Rails Back-end** is a demo that demonstrates the use of the RoR + React project as two apps, front-end and back-end.
+This repo represents the back-end part which is built with Ruby on Rails.

+Find the front-end repository [here](https://github.com/SelmaNdapanda/hello-react-front-end.git)

 ## 🛠 Built With <a name="built-with"></a>